Questions about taking the ELPE

-You should contact the EMS Program Manager and explain your course conflict.
+You should contact the EMS Placement Administrator and explain your course conflict.
 As noted above, not every class is offered every quarter; in some cases, if you fail to enroll in your required class, you may have to wait two quarters or longer.
-In some cases, a student should enroll in the Ling course and drop the other course.
+In some cases, a student should enroll in the LING course and drop the other course.
 You should consult with your graduate department advisor or faculty to make sure.

 Some courses may be open to visiting scholars and others who qualify.
 In general, we do not allow auditors in our writing courses; however, it is sometimes possible to audit an oral skills class at the instructor’s discretion.
 Please consult the course’s instructor to learn more.

 Contact your instructor immediately.
 Sometimes, if there are students on a waiting list, an instructor will have to drop students who miss the first day of class without prior notification.
 Also, LING courses have a mandatory attendance policy, and this kind of absence may affect your grade.